How to Make Your Own Powdered Calcium Carbonate (And How to Use Calcium Powder for Health)

 I used to wonder this after we got our own chickens and they began laying.
 It's a fascinating process!
 One time, I happened to open the back side of our nesting boxes and one of the Mamas was in the process of laying.
 Up she went, and I got to watch the "birth" of an egg!

 Chicken egg shells are about 95% Calcium carbonate.
 There are many types of calcium supplements on the market, but calcium carbonate is the closest to the calcium in our own teeth and bones!
-Why not get your calcium from nature's best place---your food!
+Why not get your calcium from nature's best place---your own wholesome food!?

 - The shell of an egg is only about 10% of the total egg, by weight.

 - Tiny pores cover the surface of the eggshell, allowing oxygen in and toxins and carbon dioxide out!